- Laura Lee

 1. un tipo de comida hecho de azúcar y cacao Answer: el chocolate

 Happy Valentine's Day!
-Hope you've found some sweet resources to get your students excited about El Día de San Valentín!
+Hope you've found some sweet resources to get students excited about El Día de San Valentín!

 Click for more Spanish Valentine's Day Resources